AAYUSHRAJPUT846/scikit-verify/README.md

 to maximize code coverage using the `Z3` Theorem Solver.
 Passing tests with `explore=` implies the code is valid against the mathematical formula across all reachable input paths.

+In a nutshell, correctness of numerical programs is two questions:
+1. Is the math itself correct?
+2. Is the code numerically stable?

+scikit-verify mostly answers the first question!

 ## Installation

 ```bash